The Artistโ€™s Way: 3 Life-Changing Things I Learned

-Moments when you come across a person, idea, experience, meal, book, or product that change you somehow.
-It changes you in a way that is deep, meaningful, and fills your heart with gratitude.
-You never quite go back to who you were.ย
+Moments when you come across a person, idea, experience, or meal that changes you somehow.
+It changes you deeply and meaningfully and fills your heart with gratitude.
+You never quite go back to who you were.

 3-life-changing-things-I-learned-from-the-Artist's-Way-2